Special-Opportunity Dove Fields for the 2015-2016 season

 Hilochee Special-Opportunity Dove Field is located off CR 474 approximately 13 miles south of Clermont on the Hilochee WMA in Lake County.

 Koon Farm Special-opportunity Dove Field is located approximately 2 miles east of Mayo in Lafayette County.
 This dove field is leased from a private landowner.
 By law, you may not set foot on the individual's property except during scheduled dove hunts and only with a valid permit.

-North Newberry Special-Opportunity Dove Field is located approximately 4.5 miles north of Newberry in Alachua County (see map).
-From the intersection of US 41 and SR 26 in Newberry, travel north on US 41 for 4.6 miles until you come to Northwest 62nd Avenue.
-Turn left (west) on Northwest 62nd Avenue. and travel 2.6 miles to the dove field that lies on the south side of road.
+North Newberry Special-Opportunity Dove Field is located approximately 4.7 miles southwest of Newberry in Alachua County.
+From the intersection of US 27/41 and SR 26 in Newberry, travel west on SR 26 for 1 mile until you come to CR 337.
+Turn left (south) on CR 337 and travel 3.5 miles to the intersection of CR 337 and SR 28.
+Turn left on SR 28 (SW 46th Ave.) for .25 miles and look for dove field signs that lie on the south side of the road.

 WMA Dove Fields for the 2015-2016 season

 For current and historical check station harvest data, see the WMA harvest reports here.